Peel and Stick Tape Products

 Permanent Adhesive / Permanent Adhesive

-When you need your printed item to be permanently bonded to an easel or other surface, we use tape that has aggressive pressure sensitive adhesive with strong holding power on both sides.
+When you need your printed item to be permanently bonded to an easel or other surface, you need an aggressive pressure sensitive adhesive.
+We use this specific stick taping product because it has strong holding power on both sides.
+This is common with counter cards, mounted mousepads, and much more.

 Permanent Adhesive / Removable Adhesive

 At Classic Laminations, we have the capability of transforming your mounted piece into a promotional magnet.
-We take your printed image and laminate it, mount it to special magnet tape and die strike it to your shape and size.
+We take your printed image and laminate it, mount it to special magnet adhesive tape, and die strike it to your shape and size.
+This is a great “giveaway” piece for tradeshows, a branded item to provide to customers as appointment reminders, and even save-the-dates!

 Velcro® Transfer Tape

-We can attach Velcro® tape to your printed piece with two-sided tape on top and bottom.
-The bottom layer of two-sided tape adheres the Velcro to your printed piece and the top layer allows the Velcro® to be separated into its two layers, providing the hook and loop functionality of Velcro®.
-The top layer of PS tape allows you to stick the mounted piece to most surfaces, but you can separate the Velcro® portion and change displays if needed.
+We can attach Velcro® tape to your printed piece with double-sided tape on top and bottom.
+The bottom layer of double-sided tape adheres the Velcro® to your printed piece, and the top layer allows the Velcro® to be separated into its two layers.
+This provides the hook and loop functionality of Velcro®.
+The top layer of pressure sensitive tape allows you to stick the mounted piece to most surfaces, but you can separate the Velcro® portion and change displays if needed.
 Velcro® tape is especially handy for trade show displays.

 Tapes with a foam carrier are used when the item to be mounted has an uneven surface.
-The foam helps the tape conform to the uneven surface and distributes the load to prevent stress concentration, which results in a stronger, more permanent bond.
-Classic Laminations can recommend the right adhesive tape to ensure success with your next project.
+The double sided foam helps the tape conform to the uneven surface and distributes the load to prevent stress concentration, which results in a stronger, more permanent bond.
+Our print finisher experts can recommend the right adhesive tape to ensure success with your next project.

 Adhesive, Pressure Sensitive

-Adhesives that adhere to a surface when the adhesive is brought in contact with the surface and pressure is applied to the tape or label facestock.
+Adhesives that adhere to a surface when the sticky taping side is brought in contact with the surface and pressure is applied to the tape or label facestock.
 These adhesives are “tacky” to the touch and remain tacky after the bond is formed with the substrate.
-Due to their inherent tackiness, pressure sensitive adhesives are protected with a release liner prior to application to remain dirt free and prevent them from sticking before intended.
-The ultimate bond obtained is a function of many variables including time, pressure, application temperature and the substrate’s surface smoothness and polarity.
-Also called peel and stick adhesive and self-stick adhesive.
-Abbreviated PSA or PS adhesive.
+Due to their inherent tackiness, pressure sensitive adhesives are protected with a release liner prior to application to remain dirt-free and prevent them from sticking before intended.
+The ultimate bond obtained is a function of many variables including time, pressure, application temperature, and the substrate’s surface smoothness and polarity.
+This term is also called peel and stick tape adhesive and self-stick taping adhesive.
+You may also find it abbreviated as PSA or PS adhesive.

-A tape or label with a permanent adhesive cannot be removed from the surface it is applied to without the tape or label being destroyed or leaving residue on the object that it was applied to.
+Reference term for a tape or label with a permanent adhesive that cannot be removed from the surface it is applied to without the tape or label being destroyed.
+Attempts to remove often leave residue on the object that it was applied to.

 Adhesive, Aggressive Permanent

-An adhesive used when a general purpose permanent is not strong enough.
+This type of adhesive is used when a general purpose permanent is not strong enough.
 It has more initial tack and superior adhesion strength.
-Also called extra permanent.

-A removable tape or label can be removed from the substrate it is applied to without part of the tape or label remaining on the surface.
-Depending on its level of tack, a removable tape or label can damage the surface of some materials, such as wood and suede.
+Term referring to a removable tape or label can be removed from the substrate it is applied to without part of the tape or label remaining on the surface.
+Depending on its level of tack, a removable tape or label can damage the surface of some materials such as wood and suede.
 After a period of time or exposure to weather, a removable tape or label may become permanent.

-An adhesive that allows a label to be reapplied in another area and is not limited to the number of times it can be repositioned.
+This type of adhesive allows a label to be reapplied in another area and is not limited to the number of times it can be repositioned.
 The adhesive does not become permanently adhered over long application times.
 The label can subsequently be repositioned elsewhere.
 Post-it® Notes are an example of ultra-removable adhesive.
-Also called repositionable.
+An alternative term for this is repositionable.

-Double-coated tapes have a thin “carrier” of film or tissue paper to which one or two types of PSA adhesive is coated on each side.
+This is double-coated tapes that have a thin “carrier” of film or tissue paper to which one or two types of PSA adhesive is coated on each side.

 Peel and Stick Adhesive

-The backing material or carrier sheet of a pressure sensitive tape or label, which protects the adhesive until time of use.
-Generally has a release coating applied to the surface in contact with the adhesive to allow the adhesive to easily release or peel from the liner.
-Also referred to as the backing or liner.
-“Linerless” or self wound tapes and labels do not have a liner, but generally still have a release coating on the unwind surface to enable the adhesive to easily peel away from the previous layer.
+Reference term indicating the backing material or carrier sheet of a pressure sensitive tape or label, which protects the adhesive until time of use.
+It generally has a release coating applied to the surface in contact with the adhesive to allow the adhesive to easily release or peel from the liner.
+It is also referred to as the backing or liner.
+“Linerless” or self-wound tapes and labels do not have a liner but generally still have a release coating on the unwind surface to enable the adhesive to easily peel away from the previous layer.

 Self Wound or Single Wound or Linerless

-Term used to describe pressure-sensitive tapes when comparing them to linered tapes.
-Each subsequent layer of tape has the exposed adhesive in direct contact with the backing of the previous layer, which has a release coating on its surface to allow the adhesive to “release” from it.
+Term in reference to describe pressure-sensitive tapes when comparing them to linered tapes.
+Each subsequent layer of tape has the exposed adhesive in direct contact with the backing of the previous layer which has a release coating on its surface to allow the adhesive to “release” from it.

 Shear Force or Shear Stress